Edinburgh Legal Education Trust

 Applications

-Applications for a scholarship should be made on the scholarship application form, Completed applications should be emailed to Professor Kenneth Reid (kenneth.reid@ed.ac.uk).
-The closing date for applications is 28 March 2025.
+Applications for a scholarship should be made on the scholarship application form which can be downloaded below.
+Completed applications should be emailed to Professor Kenneth Reid (kenneth.reid@ed.ac.uk).
+The closing date for applications is 27 March 2026.

 Queries